AbigailSchidler/leetcode-prep/june-2025/june-15/notes.md

 This problem was very similar to the previous one, where instead of base 10 digits, I was dealing with binary, and I was adding two binary strings instead of adding one to a value.

-To make the implementation somewhat similar to problem 3, I converted the strings into lists where each element is a digit.
+To make the implementation somewhat similar to problem 66, I converted the strings into lists where each element is a digit.
 Then, I made sure that both lists were the same length, so that each of the digits lined up properly for adding.
-When I added them together into another list `total`, that is where I utilized methods from problem three to fix any trouble digit elements so that it represents an authentic binary sequence.
+When I added them together into another list `total`, that is where I utilized methods from problem 66 to fix any trouble digit elements so that it represents an authentic binary sequence.
 Finally, I converted the result back into a binary string.